clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5i.
 The Barovian Church
 <span class="citation"><em>This scene takes place in Chapter 3: Area E5.</em></span>

-When the players arrive at the church with the burgomaster’s body, [[Non-Player Characters#Ismark Kolyanovich|Ismark]] is disturbed by the damage wrought to its walls and roof.
+When the players arrive at the church with the mayor’s body, [[Non-Player Characters#Ismark Kolyanovich|Ismark]] is disturbed by the damage wrought to its walls and roof.
 As he knocks on the front door and calls for Father Donavich, if Parriwimple is still alive, read the following:

 <div class="description">
 <p>As Ismark's knock echoes through the cold air, a voice rings out from the darkened street: "He won't come out."</p>